elkholyaa/prototype-ai-voice-search/README.md

 The script will:
 - Show size and cost estimates before processing
 - Generate embeddings in batches
-- Save results to the static directory
+- Save results in both JSON and binary formats
 - Update metadata with processing details

 Note: The embedding files are committed to the repository, so you typically don't need to run this script unless you're updating the property data.